 Faculty resource information system (FRIS)

-Concordia’s Faculty Resource Information System (FRIS) is used for workload assignments (including research, teaching and service) for full-time faculty members, as well as course assignment (including the processes of creating job postings, submitting applications, confirming recommendations, producing contracts) and processing payments electronically for part-time and teaching assistant appointments.
+Concordia’s Faculty Resource Information System (FRIS) is used for workload assignments (including research, teaching and service) for full-time faculty members, as well as course assignment (including the processes of creating job postings, submitting applications, confirming recommendations, producing contracts) and processing payments electronically for part-time faculty members; and creating, recommending, and signing of workloads and contracts, and the subsequent processing of electronic payments for teaching assistant appointments.

 Who can use it?

 Department Administrators, Dean’s Office Administrators and a read-only access to Chairs, Faculty budget coordinators as well as other University executives.

 Part-time Faculty members and new applicants can access FRIS to browse the Part-Time course postings.

 There is no cost associated with this service.